Multi-level Metric Learning for Few-shot Image Recognition: Introduction

+To this end, we propose part-level embedding adaptation with graph (PEAG) method and multi-level metric learning method (MML).
+In PEAG, we divide each image into patches and get part-level features.
+Then, we utilize Graph Convolutional Network (GCN) to generate task-spcific features.
+Finally, we adpot a nearest neighbor matching module to get part-level similarity.
+In MML, in addition to component-level measures, we also use global-level measures and pixel-level measures to provide complementary information for a more compact measurement space.
+In MML, we also use global-level and pixel-level metrics to provide complementary information, and images within a class can be more tightly distributed in a smaller feature space.

-The main contributions are summarized as follows: \begin{itemize} \item We propose a part-level similarity metric for few-shot learning, which can capture the part-level semantic similarity between query images and support images. \item We propose a novel multi-level metric learning method by computing the semantic similarities on pixel-level, part-level, and distribution-level simultaneously, aiming to find more comprehensive semantic similarities. \item We conduct sufficient experiments on popular benchmark datasets to verify the advancement of our model and the performance of our model achieves the state-of-the-art. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We propose a novel part-level embedding adatation with graph method, which can generate task-specific part-level features and capture the part-level semantic similarity between query images and support images. \item We propose a novel multi-level metric learning method by computing the semantic similarities on pixel-level, part-level, and global-level simultaneously, aiming to find more comprehensive semantic similarities. \item We conduct sufficient experiments on popular benchmark datasets to verify the advancement of our model and the performance of our model achieves the state-of-the-art. \end{itemize}